d2perkins/TCO476-SampleDoc/docs/pages/aboutme.md

 This is a picture of me taken over the summer with Winshape Camps!
 It was a great and hot summer where I got to travel all over the southeast as my team's media specialist.

 Here's some cool facts about me:
--My name is Davis, named after my mother's maden name -I'm from Covington, GA
+- My name is Davis, named after my mother's maden name
+- I'm from Covington, GA
--My dad is from Texas and my mom is from Florida, they met in the (kinda) middle and had a family.
+- My dad is from Texas and my mom is from Florida, they met in the (kinda) middle and had a family.
--I love skiing
+- I love skiing
--I've eaten Chick-Fil-A on a Sunday in the restaurant -Way back when I used to play baseball
+- I've eaten Chick-Fil-A on a Sunday in the restaurant
+- Way back when I used to play baseball
--I enjoy photography and vidography
+- I enjoy photography and vidography
--I'm just out here chasin' a degree
+- I'm just out here chasin' a degree